instantOS/instantos.github.io/youtube/terminal.md

 A terminal can be opened up by pressing Return on an empty tag or super + Return at any time.
 You can also use the mouse by middle clicking on the status bar in the top right.
+The Super + Space application launcher can also launch any application in a terminal by pressing Shift + Return instead of just return to launch it.

 ## Copy paste